DeepuSingh96/Blog_Web/README.md

 # Blog_Web
-creatng a blog application in react
+creatng a blog application in react js